Ovenbird Seiurus aurocapilla

-In fall, they are also extremely uncommon and are missed more often than seen in most years; I’d say I average seeing them 3 out of every 5 years here.
+In fall, they are also extremely uncommon and are missed more often than seen in most years; I’d say I average seeing them three out of every five years here.
 The good news is their window of passage is extremely predictable – concentrate on them from 12-19 October, with intense concentration on the 12th through 14th.
 They seem to favor the tops of oak canopies, which is okay since they’re a relatively large warbler and slow-moving.
 Along the trail leading from the parking lot at Theodore Roosevelt is good, as is the back marsh loop trail at Reddie Point Preserve.

 Blackburnian Warbler Setophaga fusca

-Look for them from the first of September onward; they peak around 1 October and trickle through the rest of that month.
+Look for Blackburnians from the first of September onward; they peak around 1 October and trickle through the rest of that month.
 What I like about Blackburnians is that I’ve noticed they tend to forage rather low much of the time, allowing you to enjoy them without crippling your neck scanning the treetops.
 I’ve often watched them in low vegetation including strands of goldenrod bordering park trails.

 Yellow Warbler Setophaga petechia

 Stevenson and Anderson (1994) include an account of three Yellow Warblers on 1 June 1969, but they should not ever be expected here in the middle of summer.
-In fall, they arrive in early August and can be best found through September at locations bordering freshwater – think the willows around Hanna Park’s central lake, the ponds at Westside Industrial Park, and the fringes of ponds at Sheffield Regional Park, Reddie Point, or M&M Dairy.
-They are much less common in spring but can be found with some effort from late February through early May.
+In fall, they arrive in early August and can be best found through September at locations bordering freshwater – think, the willows around Hanna Park’s central lake, the ponds at Westside Industrial Park, and the fringes of ponds at Sheffield Regional Park, Reddie Point Preserve, or M&M Dairy.
+They are much less common in spring, but can be found with some effort from late February through early May.
 Most observations are from 7-21 September.
 On 8 January 2017, Jeffrey Graham provided the first winter record of the species at Westside Industrial Park.

 Chestnut-sided Warbler Setophaga pensylvanica

 In fall, start looking for them around the middle of September through mid-October; they peak around 15 October locally.
-Any of the local migrant hotspots will work for this species, particularly Reddie Point Preserve.
+Any of the local migrant hot spots will work for this species, particularly Reddie Point Preserve.